TylerPachal/food-recipes/_recipes/peanut-noodles.md

 description: The quickest noodle dish you could ever whip up in less than 30 minutes.
 Full of flavor, and can be served as a side or main!
 ingredients:
   - name: noodles
-    description: noodles; something kind of think such as udon
+    description: noodles; something kind of thick such as udon
   - name: olive oil
     description: 1 tbsp olive oil
   - name: cabbage